-Final PLACARD conference
+PLACARD virtual conference

-One of the more foreseeable consequences of climate change is an increased incidence and intensity of extreme weather events.
-The Global Risk Report, published in 2019 by the World Economic Forum, rank extreme weather events and failure of climate change mitigation and adaptation as the first two risks to society most likely to happen in the next 10 years.
-Reducing such risks require different societal sectors to align strategies and forge effective collaborations in this new decade, and make significant progress to achieve 2030’s targets of the three international agreements signed in 2015: Paris, Sendai Framework for Disaster Risk Reduction and the Sustainable Development Goals.
+One of the more foreseeable consequences of climate change is an increased incidence and intensity of extreme events.
+The Global Risk Report, published in 2019 by the World Economic Forum, ranks extreme weather events and failure of climate change mitigation and adaptation as the first two risks to society most likely to happen in the next 10 years.
+Reducing such risks requires different societal sectors to align strategies and forge effective collaborations in this new decade, and make significant progress to achieve 2030’s targets of the three international agreements signed in 2015: Paris, Sendai Framework for Disaster Risk Reduction and the Sustainable Development Goals.

-Although the last five years marked significant efforts to enhance the coherence, coordination and communication of climate change adaptation (CCA) and disaster risk reduction (DRR) communities, still overlaps remain, as both aim to reduce negative impacts of climate change and disasters, respectively, on the natural environment, human society and economies by anticipating risks and uncertainties and addressing vulnerabilities.
+Although the last five years marked significant efforts to enhance the coherence, coordination and communication between the CCA and DRR communities, still overlaps remain, as both aim to reduce negative impacts of climate change and disasters, respectively, on the natural environment, human society and economies, by anticipating risks and uncertainties, and addressing vulnerabilities.